 Coming up with fun things to do with tweens during school break can be tricky — they're too cool for “little kid stuff” and too young to go out alone with their friends.
 Here are some suggestions to keep both you and your tweens happy.
 Be sure to check with individual businesses to see if reservations are required.

 This virtual reality arcade/lounge lets you escape into the alternate universe of your choosing.
 Feel like vanquishing zombies?
 No problem.
 Need a relaxing stroll through an art gallery?
 You can do that, too!
 Base Station has as much (or as little) action as you need.

 Mulligan's Island is the perfect place to get out and have fun.
-With all types of golf experiences like a 60-stall driving range, mini-golf, pitch and put, and even a par-3 executive golf course, there's something for all ages and levels.
+With all types of golf experiences like a 60-stall driving range, mini-golf, pitch and putt, and even a par-3 executive golf course, there's something for all ages and levels.
 If golf isn't your thing, they also have baseball and softball batting cages.

 If your kids are more into the creative arts, Gather Glass Blowing Studios is perfect for them.
-Choose from five different classes, where they can create a special ornament destined to be the center of next year's Christmas tree (move aside, kindergarten macaroni ornament) or even a one-of-a-kind drinking glass.
+Choose from seven different classes, where they can create a special ornament destined to be the center of next year's Christmas tree (move aside, kindergarten macaroni ornament) or even a one-of-a-kind drinking glass.
 Class reservations may be made online.

 Get your kiddos' adrenaline pumping with some friendly competition at R1 Indoor Karting.
 Or have them team up to beat Timemission, a time machine gaming experience that requires intelligence, physical activity and hand-eye coordination to solve its challenges.
 Then let them chill in the Arcade while you grab a bite to eat at Refuel, the onsite restaurant that offers everything from burritos and burgers to a deep-fried Oreo sundae.
 Both Karting and Timemission have extended hours for school vacation week, opening at 10 a.m. from April 7–14.